Clifford (film): Production

 Co-writer Steven Kampmann had the idea of doing a comedy version of The Bad Seed (1956).
-The film was greenlighted by Orion Pictures, but producer Larry Brezner was concerned that there was another comedy about an evil child coming out, Problem Child, and put a halt to production.
+The film was greenlit by Orion Pictures, but producer Larry Brezner was concerned that there was another comedy about an evil child coming out, Problem Child, and put a halt to production.
 To distinguish Clifford, Kampmann suggested the child lead be played by Martin Short, who was a fan of The Bad Seed.
 Kampmann and Short filmed screen tests with Short as Clifford, and Orion liked the footage.
-Kampmann was hired as director, but disagreements emerged between him and other members of the creative team, and Orion brought in Paul Flaherty to replace him.
+Kampmann was hired as director, but disagreements emerged between him and other members of the creative team, and Orion brought in Paul Flaherty (from Short's old series SCTV days) to replace him.

+Grodin claimed that he and Short improvised during the making of the movie.

+In August 1990, it was reported that filming would be taking place in Los Angeles.

+Filming on Clifford took place from September through November of 1990.

+In order to create the illusion of Martin Short portraying a child various techniques were utilized.
+With the actors working around Short, some such as Mary Steenburgen wore high-heeled shoes while others such as Charles Grodin were cast because they were above average in height in relation short.
+For shots of Clifford from the back, a five-foot-even body double was utilized.
+Prop work was also used to convey the illusion with pictures and wall decor raised when Short was next to them or lowering chairs or enlarging a bed when necessary.
+For the scene in which Clifford appeared seated on an airplane with his parents, Short's seat cushion was removed.

-Though shot in 1990, Cliffords release was delayed by the bankruptcy of Orion Pictures.
+Cliffords release was delayed by the bankruptcy of Orion Pictures.
 The film was not released until April 1994, a year in which the highest-grossing comedies were The Mask and Dumb and Dumber, and enthusiasm for marketing it was low.

-Critical reception
+Release

+The film was theatrically released on April 1, 1994.
+The film would not receive a home video release for ten years until March 2, 2004.

+Reception and legacy

 It's not bad in any usual way.
 It's bad in a new way all its own.
 There is something extraterrestrial about it, as if it's based on the sense of humor of an alien race with a completely different relationship to the physical universe.